millernj/password-generator/README.md

 # password-generator
-A simple interface for generating passwords
+A simple bootstrap app for generating passwords